PX4/PX4-Devguide/en/setup/building_px4.md

    The easiest way to do this is to click the **Clone or download** button and then copy the URL:

    ![Github Clone or download button](../../assets/toolchain/github_clone_or_download.png)
+1. Install git on your computer.
+Instructions can be found [here](https://git-scm.com/downloads)
+   * On macOS you can use `Homebrew` by typing `brew install git` in your terminal
 1. Open a command prompt/terminal on your computer
    * On OS X, hit ⌘-space and search for 'terminal'.
    * On Ubuntu, click the launch bar and search for 'terminal'.